doxa-tech/adeia/README.md

 mount Adeia::Engine => "/adeia"
 ```

+Finally copy the migrations by running `rake adeia:install:migrations` in your terminal.

 ### Tasks

 The first task to run is `rake adeia:permissions elements="first_element, second_element"`.
 It creates the given elements in the database and a superadmin group which has all the permissions.